rimak7/maven-nexus-sonarQube-demo/README.md

 4) cd into the Java project directory **demoApp** (folder with pom.xml and src directory)

+5) Move the settings.xml file to ~/.m2 directory

+     mv settings.xml ~/.m2

-5) build and push the maven artifact to nexus using the deploy [build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) command. mvn clean deploy
+5) build and push the maven artifact to nexus using the deploy [build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) command.

+    mvn clean deploy

+6) Push to SonarQube using the command gotten from the sonar configuration step above.